- ARCHITECTURE / Buildings / Landmarks & Monuments

 9781467154697

-Regular price $24.99 Save Liquid error (snippets/product-template line 248): Computation results in '-Infinity'%Uncover lost gems of Circle City history/
+Regular price $24.99 Save Liquid error (snippets/product-template line 248): Computation results in '-Infinity'%Indiana Authors Awards (Nonfiction) 2024

 More than two centuries removed from its founding, Indianapolis has seen its share of landmarks and landscapes pass into memory.
-Some have totally vanished, such as the National Road covered bridge over the White River, the Marion County courthouse, the 1835 Indiana statehouse, and the previous headquarters for the long-standing Flanner House organization.
-Others still exist, but not in their original location or form, like Pogue's Run, the Central Canal through downtown, and the remnants of structures at Riverside Park./
+Some have totally vanished, such as the National Road covered bridge over the White River, the Marion County Courthouse, the 1835 Indiana Statehouse and the previous headquarters for the long-standing Flanner House organization.
+Others still exist, but not in their original location or form, like Pogue’s Run, the Central Canal through downtown and the remnants of structures at Riverside Park.
+Indianapolis historian Edward Fujawa explores the history of lost sites, how they appear today and how some are still used or repurposed.

 Lost White County, Indiana